RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

         z = rnd.randn(1, 512)
 ```
 The final `n` in `randn` means we're sampling from a *Normal* aka Gaussian space, which is how the *z* latent
 space is configured in a StyleGAN network.
-Meanwhile, pressing `randomize` in Wekinator generates
+Meanwhile, hitting `Randomize` in Wekinator generates
 independent random numbers, which is equivalent to sampling from a *Uniform* distribution.

 The solution to this is to generate Normal random numbers and send them to Wekinator.